microsoft/WindowsProtocolTestSuites/README.md

 * .Net framework 3.5
 * [Wix toolset](http://wixtoolset.org/) v3.7 or higher
 * [Visual Studio](https://www.microsoft.com/en-us/download/details.aspx?id=30682) or [Visual Studio Agent](https://www.microsoft.com/en-us/download/details.aspx?id=38186), version 2012 or higher
 * [Protocol Test Framework](https://github.com/microsoft/protocoltestframework).
-You can use a released **ProtocolTestFrameworkInstaller.msi** or build it from source code.
+You can use a released MSI file or build it from source code.
 * [Spec Explorer](https://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/).
 It is only required for the test suites that contain Model-Based Test cases.
 If you want to regenerate Model-Based Test cases, you must install Visual Studio 2012, otherwise higher versions of Visual Studio are supported.

 ## Model-Based Testing